mohsinht/mohsinht.github.io/README.md

 ## Updating Content

 I have followed the idea of **Single change, update eveywhere**.
 You can modify all the content in the `/content/` folder.
-To add a new content folder, simply add a new typescript file and import it in the `/src/pages/index.tsx/` file.
+To add a new content section, simply add a new typescript file and import it in the `/src/pages/index.tsx/` file.

 ## Updating Downloads